DIVER-Project/DIVER-1/README.md

 ## WEIGHTS
 - pretrained weights for iEEG downstream tasks: ``` ./weights/ieeg_pretrained_weights.pt```
 - pretrained weights for EEG downstream tasks: ``` ./weights/i_eeg_pretrained_weights.pt```

+## NOTE :
+- If you would like 1s iEEG weights please raise an issue
+- Also note that when using the models, please use the `mup` mode such that the attention to be scaled by `d_model` not its square root.